-With the acquisition of Avigen, we own, co-own or hold licenses to three issued U.S. patents and eight pending U.S. patent applications, one of which is slated to be granted on March 29, 2011, as well as corresponding pending non-U.S. patent applications.
+With the acquisition of Avigen, we own, co-own or hold licenses to three issued U.S. patents and eight pending U.S. patent applications, one of which is a notice of allowance, as well as corresponding pending non-U.S. patent applications.
 The three patents were issued in 2009 in the United States (7,534,806-Use of Ibudilast for the Treatment of Neuropathic Pain Syndromes; 7,585,875-Substituted pyrazolo-pyridine compounds and their methods of use; and 7,622,256-Method for selecting compounds that modulate macrophage migration inhibitory factor -induced expression of ICAM-1 and/or VCAM-1) and will expire in 2025, 2027, and 2027, respectively.
 The patent applications are primarily related to Avigen's development portfolio of small molecule-based products and are currently directed to methods of treating various indications using AV411 and analogs.